 Because of old age his journey is near its end, and he is still looking and wondering.
-The Monkey Temple is an interesting read, and if you’re one of those who is in search of yourself, you’ll find a friend in this story. — Will Roberts
+Monkey Temple is an interesting read, and if you’re one of those who is in search of yourself, you’ll find a friend in this story.

+Gripping!
 An intriguing, intelligent story with a powerful forward momentum.
 I read it with a sense of foreboding, and promise.
 Beautifully written.
-Highly recommended.— JH19
+Highly recommended.

 In this fluent, engaging novel, Peter Gelfan penetrates a modern family’s domestic arrangement and exposes in keen, artful detail what happens when it comes under threat and begins to unravel.
 A wise, rueful tale for our times, unerringly told, by a masterful writer. —Tony Cohan, bestselling author of Canary (a New York Times Notable Book of the Year), Opium (a Literary Guild selection), On Mexican Time, Native State (a Los Angeles Times Notable Book of the Year), and Valparaiso.

 “Romance and adult life can often come in complex forms.
 Found Objects is an intriguing literary novel, as author Peter Gelfan presents a different sort of story of polyamorous life.
 Aldo is enjoying his life, with two women who he shares it with, seeing children through.
 But the unusual arrangement of their life always has problems, which Aldo will quickly learn as jealous exes emerge.
 Found Objects is a must for general fiction collections, not to be missed.” —Midwest Book Review, June 2013